Toshiharu-Konuma-sti/hands-on-rollingdice-webapp/README.md

-# Rolling Dice Web Application for Hands-on
+# Rolling Dice Web Application for Hands-on workshops

 This is a web application used at the application layer for various hands-on workshops, including DevOps (CI/CD, Observability).